bodik/rwm/README.md

 * restic with S3 repository
 * configurable backup manager/executor

-todo:
+* create, delete and list policed storage buckets

-* check if used bucket is configured for versioning
+* check if used bucket is configured with expected policies

-* check if used access_key does not have administrator privileges to manipulate with WORM policies
+TODO:
 * generate and store current bucket state state-data
 * recreate bucket contents on local filesystem (or remote bucket) acording to specified state data
 * ??? check completeness of the current state of the bucket
 * prune all non-recent object versions to reclaim storage space

-TBD:
 * unlike in other backup solutions, attacker with credentials can restore any old data from the repository/bucket
-* number of object files vs size

 ## Usage